ChristopherMNeal/mr-robogers-neighborhood/README.md

 Test: "It should return 'Won't you be my neighbor?' if the number 3 is inputted."
 Code: mrRobogerTranslator(3);
 Expected Output: "Won't you be my neighbor?"

+Test: "It should return 'Beep!' if the number 11 is inputted."
+Code: mrRobogerTranslator(11);
+Expected Output: "Beep!"